amd/amd-lab-notes/mi200-memory-space/Overview.md

 This blog is a very high-level overview of memory spaces on MI200, and we plan to do a deeper dive into managed memory, atomic operations, memory coherence, and performance in later posts.

-If you have any questions or comments, you can reach out to us on our [mailing list](mailto:dl.amd-lab-notes@amd.com).
+If you have any questions or comments, please reach out to us on GitHub [Discussions](https://github.com/amd/amd-lab-notes/discussions)

 ## Additional resources